 In all my Horde experiences so far, I’ve come away wishing defensive items were cheaper and more numerous.
 Horde’s dancing on the edge of tower defense, but items like the sentry turret cost multiple rounds of penny-pinching to place, leaving more emphasis on shooting than building.
 This feels like an intentional choice and not a balance issue—I just think it would be more fun if the game embraced its construction aspect as the real focus of Horde.

 Online play has been great, in my experience, except for issues matchmaking in specific modes that The Coalition will hopefully remedy.
-Partying up with friends unfortunately means interfacing with the Windows Xbox app, for Steam or other friend management systems.
+Partying up with friends unfortunately means interfacing with the Windows Xbox app, a poor replacement for Steam or other friend management systems.
 But in-game voice chat at least dances around the need for an Xbox Live party.

 It should also be noted that Gears 4 looks beautiful running on PC, and in a first for an Xbox One-to-PC Universal Windows App, it runs beautifully on modern GPUs.
 I played on a GTX 980 Ti and a 980 at 2560×1440, maxed out on Ultra on the former and set to a mixture of Ultra and High settings on the latter.
 The framerate stayed above 60 fps with only a few brief drops or stutters across the campaign, and this was with dynamic resolution scaling off—with it on, the game would’ve temporarily dropped resolution to preserve the framerate.
-The PC version also includes a feature we recently praised in —it tells you how a setting will impact your GPU or CPU, making it easier to dial in your settings.
+The PC version also includes a feature we recently praised in an article about optimization—it tells you how a setting will impact your GPU or CPU, making it easier to dial in your settings.

 I just wish that this game, with all the polish and particle effects 2016 can provide, didn’t feel exactly like the kind of shooter campaign I’ve played a dozen times since 2006.
 Gears 4 needed bolder ideas or bolder execution of its good new ideas to be an interesting singleplayer shooter.